jming422/ydnc-time/README.md

 YDNC applications are less "anti-cloud" and more "do I _have_ to use the cloud?"
 For some people and workflows, the cloud is simply not necessary, and including it introduces application latency and other undesirable side effects.
 If you find you're not even using the cloud features like collaboration or cross-device syncing, then why not try removing the cloud from the equation?
 You'll probably be surprised at how performant software can be when it's running on your own computer!

-I suppose, if you really wanted, you could locate where YDNC stores its save files on disk and somehow sync that folder to the cloud storage of your choice.
+I suppose if you wanted, you could locate where YDNC stores its save files on disk and somehow sync that folder to the cloud storage of your choice.
 But that's not in scope for this project, so I'll leave it as an exercise for the reader.

 ## References